Sebastiaanvk/Minecraft-Clone-Windows/README.md

 Navigate to build folder.

 Cmake: run the cmake with: cmake .. -G "Ninja"
+Or for debugging:  cmake .. -G "Ninja" -DCMAKE_BUILD_TYPE=Debug

+After moving back to the main folder.
-ninja: compile the code with the command ninja
+ninja: compile the code with the command ninja -C build

 Run the executable with ./build/executable